LucaCappelletti94/sanitize_ml_labels/README.md

 Sanitize ML Labels is a Python package designed to standardize and sanitize ML-related labels.

-If you have ML-related labels, and you find yourself renaming and sanitizing them in a consistent manner, this package ensures they are always sanitized in a standard way.
+If you have ML-related labels, and you find yourself renaming and sanitizing them in a consistent manner, with the proper capitalizaton, this package ensures they are always sanitized in a standard way.

 ## How Do I Install This Package?